8 Personal Finance Spring Cleaning Ninja Moves

 4. Stop Settling for Paltry Interest Rates on Short-Term Cash Holdings

-For your emergency savings fund and other short-term cash holdings, you might as well earn best in industry rate yields on your savings.
-Right now, that is around 1%, but it changes frequently.
+For your emergency savings fund and other short-term cash holdings, you might as well earn best in industry rate yields.
 One reliable online bank that consistently has the highest savings rate yields is CIT Bank.
 I like their online focus, reputation, and high interest rate yields.
 CIT is a legit FDIC-insured bank (a division of First-Citizens Bank & Trust, which runs hundreds of branches in 19 states.
 The CIT division is geared towards online).
-They have some of the best CD rates I have seen (4.60% on their 18-month CD) as well as a “11-month no penalty CD” if you need to withdraw funds.
+They have some of the best CD rates I have seen per CD category on their 18-month CD as well as a “11-month no penalty CD” if you need to withdraw funds quickly.
 They also offer attractive online savings, e-checking (with $30/month ATM fee reimbursements), and money market accounts – with no overdraft or maintenance fees

 5. Move Long-Term Investment Funds From Savings & Checking Accounts to Investment Accounts